Governance

 3. Approving the Executive’s financial report and approving the budget prepared by the Executive.

-RESPONSIBILITIES OF COUNCIL MEMBERS
+RESPONSIBILITIES OF COUNCIL MEMBERS include:

 1. Attending council meetings twice a year (one of which is held in the spring in the host town of the President and secondly during the annual congress).